docker/machine/docs/drivers/virtualbox.md

 | `--virtualbox-hostonly-nicpromisc`   | `VIRTUALBOX_HOSTONLY_NIC_PROMISC`  | `deny`                   |
 | `--virtualbox-no-share`              | `VIRTUALBOX_NO_SHARE`              | `false`                  |
 | `--virtualbox-dns-proxy`             | `VIRTUALBOX_DNS_PROXY`             | `false`                  |

+## Known Issues

+Vboxfs suffers from a [longstanding bug](https://www.virtualbox.org/ticket/9069) causing [sendfile(2)](http://linux.die.net/man/2/sendfile) to serve cached file contents.

+This will often cause problems when using a web server such as nginx to serve static files from a shared volume.
+For development environments, a good workaround is to disable sendfile in your server configuration.